lukewarmCoder/Photos49-Android-App/README.md

 **Note for lighter colored photos:** Each photo card has a three-dot menu in the top right corner for interactions.
 On light photos, it may be hard to see, but it’s still there.

+If you have any issues running the application, please reach out to us.